Akiyama Kiko sequel Compilation room

 About the artwork

-A place to pass down the fundamental life skills for survival passed down in Akiyama
+A place where the fundamental life skills passed down in the Akiyama region are shared from generation to generation

 Information and Map